ANZCOR Guidelines

 When blood glucose levels remain above normal levels symptoms and signs may include:

-• dry skin and mouth, with sunken eyes (signs of dehydration);
+• dry skin and mouth (signs of dehydration)

 • confusion, a deteriorating level of consciousness, or unresponsiveness.